Farxa/Farxa/README.md

 > “I think deeply about things and want others to do likewise.
 I work for ideas and learn from people.
 I don’t like excluding people.
 I’m a perfectionist, but I won’t let that get in the way of publication.
 Except for education and entertainment, I’m not going to waste my time on things that won’t have an impact.
 I try to be friends with everyone, but I hate it when you don’t take me seriously.
 I don’t hold grudges, it’s not productive, but I learn from my experience.
 I want to make the world a better place.”
 >
 > — Aaron Swartz
+>
+>
+> "I don't know about other people, I'll say it for myself.
+I don't want to be a slave.
+I don't want people whom I don't know to decide my fate.
+I don't want a leash on my neck.
+I don't want a cage, even if it is a platinum one.
+I don't want to be rejected or branded.
+"I don't want to hide what I am thinking.
+I don't want to bow my head, "and I won't do it.
+"That's not what I was born for."
+>
+> — Maya Plisetskaya

 <!--
 **Farxa/Farxa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.